YannMoisan/blog/_posts/2016-03-29-play-swagger.md

 ---
 The starting point of this post is the need to document an existing REST APIs.
 I want the documentation to live with my code because I think it's the only way to have an up-to-date doc.
-Swagger seems to be a defacto standard.
+Swagger seems to be a de facto standard.
 This post is not a tutorial, it's just to share some issues I faced.
 So let's get the party started.

 I use PlayFramework and Scala.
 Thankfully, an integration already exists :